 Section and Topic Item # Checklist item Describe any methods used to synthesize results and provide a rationale for the choice(s).
 If meta-analysis was 13d performed, describe the model(s), method(s) to identify the presence and extent of statistical heterogeneity, and software package(s) used.
-13e Describe any methods used to explore possible causes of heterogeneity among study results (e.g. subgroup analysis, 156 meta-regression).
+13e Describe any methods used to explore possible causes of heterogeneity among study results (e.g. subgroup analysis, 136 meta-regression).
 13f Describe any sensitivity analyses conducted to assess robustness of the synthesized results.
 Reporting Bias Assessment 14 Describe any methods used to assess risk of bias due to missing results in a synthesis (arising from reporting biases).
 Certainty Assessment 15 Describe any methods used to assess certainty (or confidence) in the body of evidence for an outcome.
-RESULTS 16a Describe the results of the search and selection process, from the number of records identified in the search to the Study Solaction 104 number of studies included in the review, ideally using a flow diagram.
+RESULTS 16a Describe the results of the search and selection process, from the number of records identified in the search to the Chudu Calastian 104 number of studies included in the review, ideally using a flow diagram.
 Study Selection 16b Cite studies that might appear to meet the inclusion criteria, but which were excluded, and explain why they were excluded.
 Study Characteristics 17 Cite each included study and present its characteristics.
 Risk of Bias in Studies 18 Present assessments of risk of bias for each included study.
-Results of Individual 10 For all outcomes, present, for each study: (a) summary statistics for each group (where appropriate) and (b) an Studies 19 effect estimate and its precision (e.g. confidence/credible interval), ideally using structured tables or plots.
+Results of Individual 19 For all outcomes, present, for each study: (a) summary statistics for each group (where appropriate) and (b) an Studies effect estimate and its precision (e.g. confidence/credible interval), ideally using structured tables or plots.
 20a For each synthesis, briefly summarize the characteristics and risk of bias among contributing studies.
 Present results of all statistical syntheses conducted.
 If meta-analysis was done, present for each the summary Results of Syntheses 20b estimate and its precision (e.g., confidence/credible interval) and measures of statistical heterogeneity.
 If comparing Results of Syntheses groups, describe the direction of the effect.
 20c Present results of all investigations of possible causes of heterogeneity among study results.
 20d Present results of all sensitivity analyses conducted to assess the robustness of the synthesized results.
 Reporting Biases 21 Present assessments of risk of bias due to missing results (arising from reporting biases) for each synthesis assessed.
 Certainty of Evidence 22 Present assessments of certainty (or confidence) in the body of evidence for each outcome assessed.
 DISCUSSION 23a Provide a general interpretation of the results in the context of other evidence.
 Discussion 23b Discuss any limitations of the evidence included in the review.
 Discussion 23c Discuss any limitations of the review processes used.
 23d Discuss implications of the results for practice, policy, and future research.
-OTHER INFORMATION Provide registration information for the review, including register name and registration number, or state that the Registration and Protocol 24a review was not registered.
+OTHER INFORMATION 24a Provide registration information for the review, including register name and registration number, or state that the Registration and Protocol 24a review was not registered.
+24b Indicate where the review protocol can be accessed, or state that a protocol was not prepared.

-Section and Topic 24c Describe and explain any amendments to information provided at registration or in the protocol.
-Support 25 scribe sources of financial or non-financial support for the review, and the role of the funders or sponsors in the view.
-Competing Interests Declare any competing interests of review authors.
+Section and Topic Item # Checklist item 24c Describe and explain any amendments to information provided at registration or in the protocol.
+Support 25 Describe sources of financial or non-financial support for the review, and the role of the funders or sponsors in the eview.
+Competing Interests 26 Declare any competing interests of review authors.
 Availability of Data, Code, and other Materials 27 Report which of the following are publicly available and where they can be found: template data collection forms; data extracted from included studies; data used for all analyses; analytic code; any other materials used in the review.